w3c/wai-authoring-tools-list/content/selecting-authoring-tools.md

 {:#editing}

 * **Complies with accessibility standards**<br>
-The full editing experience conforms to WCAG 2.0 (or another, platform-specific accessibility guidelines). <br>
+The full editing experience conforms to WCAG 2.0 (or other (platform-specific) accessibility guidelines). <br>
-Based on: A.1.1., A.1.2.
+Based on: A.1.1, A.1.2
 * **Provides text alternatives for icons, video etc**<br>
 For all “non-text content”, like icons, images and video, there is a text alternative, so that it can be perceived by more people.
 This includes video previews in WYSIWYG editors.<br>
-Based on: A.2.1.,
+Based on: A.2.1,
 * **Status/properties conveyed to assistive technologies**<br>
 Statuses like errors, spell check and changed/deleted content are conveyed to users of assistive technologies.<br>
 Based on: A.2.2.1